cliffordx/legalbai/pages/Monday, 09 June 2025.md

 - **[19:36:40]** Gemini 2.5 Pro is good at finding the bug in the code while Claude Sonnet 4 (Reasoning) is really good at overall refactoring of code.
 Let me explain. `CopyWebpackPlugin` is the culprit.
 Claude reiterated its mistake around 4x to no avail.
 In frustration, I asked Gemini regarding the issue.
-And Gemini spot
+And Gemini spotted it right away: that I should remove curly brackets:
+	- from `import { CopyWebpackPlugin } from 'copy-webpack-plugin';` to this `import CopyWebpackPlugin from 'copy-webpack-plugin'`.
+Bug fixed.
 	- ![CleanShot 2025-06-09 at 19.33.37@2x.png](../assets/CleanShot_2025-06-09_at_19.33.37@2x_1749469059673_0.png){:width 735.8358154296875}
 - **Impeachment Timeline & Legal Process Flow**
   ==The flowchart highlights tensions between procedural delays and accountability mandates under Art.
 XI.==